-To decide what is fair and reasonable in this complaint, I have considered everything that Mr R and Santander have provided.
+To decide what is fair and reasonable in this complaint, I have considered everything that Mr G and Santander have provided.
 Having done so, I find that I have come to the same conclusions as the adjudicator did, for much the same reasons.

 The Supreme Court ruling on current account charges said that bank charges cannot be challenged because they are unfair or too high.
-This means banks and building societies do not have to refund any charges that are properly applied in line with the terms and conditions of an account even in cases of financial difficulty.
-As the charges on Mr R's account have been applied in line with the terms and conditions, I cannot properly require the bank to refund them on these grounds.
+This means banks and building societies are not obliged to refund any charges that are properly applied in line with the terms and conditions of an account, even in cases of financial difficulty.

-The bank is required to be positive and sympathetic to customers in financial difficulty.
+As the charges on Mr G's account have been applied in line with the terms and conditions, I cannot properly require the bank to refund them on these grounds.
+Having said this, the bank is required to be positive and sympathetic to customers in financial difficulty.

 It is not the role of this service to offer debt advice.
-There are organisations that can do so free of charge, the contact details of which can be provided by our adjudicator.
+There are organisations that can do so free of charge, the contact details of which have already been given to Mr G by our adjudicator.